In 2013 Curious City took on a high-minded question from Minneapolis resident Andrew Wambach.

 But that may be changing.
 In December 2014 Chicago Mayor Rahm Emanuel touted plans for a new tower in the Lakeshore East neighborhood that — if all goes according to plan — could reach 1,150 feet into the air by 2018.
 In 2013, New York City’s One World Trade Center became the tallest building in the Western Hemisphere, at 1,776 feet.
-Even Wambach’s Minneapolis is considering a proposal to build an 80-story skyscraper that would be the state’s new tallest building, though not officially a supertall.
+Even Wambach’s Minneapolis had been considering a proposal to construct an 80-story skyscraper.
+That project, rejected by the city, would have been the state’s tallest building, but would have been just shy of meeting supertall status.

 Wherever they are, massive developments are difficult to design and build.
 But when they do happen, it’s generally because two important factors came together to make building up pay off: egos and economics.